mannuelf/mannuelferreira.com_nextjs/_posts/what-is-sass-and-how-does-it-work.md

   url: 'https://res.cloudinary.com/mannuel/image/upload/v1604067445/images/mee.jpg'
 ---

-# What is Sass and how does it work

 Sass stands for Syntactically Awesome Stylesheets.
 It is a CSS Pre-Processor meaning you are able to write CSS with super powers of functions, variables, loops, mixins and components or partials.

 Sass files have a special extension `.scss` and not `.css`.